 - Low buyer propensity to substitute (weak force)

-Some substitutes to Apple products are readily available in the market.
+Some substitutes for Apple products are readily available in the market.
 For example, instead of using iPhones, people can use digital cameras to take pictures, and landline telephones to make calls.
-In the Five Forces analysis model, this external factor exerts a moderate force in the industry environment.
+In this Five Forces analysis of Apple, such an external factor exerts a moderate force in the industry environment.
 However, these substitutes have low performance because they have limited features.
 Many customers would rather use Apple products based on convenience and advanced functions.
-This condition weakens the force of substitution in impacting the company’s business.
+This condition weakens the force of substitution in impacting the company’s business in this Five Forces analysis context.
 Also, buyers have a low propensity to substitute.
 For instance, customers would rather use smartphones than go through the hassle of buying and maintaining a digital camera, an analog phone, and other devices.
 This part of the Five Forces analysis shows that Apple does not need to prioritize the threat of substitution in management decisions for business processes, like marketing, market positioning, and product design and development.

-Threat of New Entrants or New Entry (Moderate Force)
+Threat of New Entrants or New Entry against Apple (Moderate Force)

-Apple Inc. experiences the moderate force of the threat of new entrants.
+Apple Inc. experiences the moderate force or threat of new entrants.
 This component of Porter’s Five Forces analysis model indicates the possibility and effect of new competitors entering the market.
 In Apple’s case, new entrants exert a moderate force based on the following external factors:

 - High capital requirements (weak force)